Max9294D/Max9294D.github.io/_pages/cv.md

 Service and leadership
 ======
 * Vice-President of CORS Montreal Student Chapter
-* Student Member of the Polytechnique Montreal Computer Science Department
+* Student Member of the Polytechnique Montreal Computer Science Department Comitee